junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/msal-error-handling-python.md

 ## Retrying after errors and exceptions

-MSAL makes HTTP calls to the Azure AD service, and occasionally failures can occur.
+MSAL makes HTTP calls to the Microsoft Entra service, and occasionally failures can occur.
 For example the network can go down or the server is overloaded.

 MSAL Python 1.11+ automatically performs one retry attempt for you.